Andereoo/TkinterWeb/docs/source/upgrading.rst

 * As of version 4.1, :meth:`.HtmlFrame.screenshot_page` is now partially supported on Windows and now accepts the additional parameter ``show``.
 * As of version 4.1, the default selection and find text colors are less abrupt.

+* As of version 4.2, widgets embedded in the document can now be removed without removing the containing element.

 * The TkinterWeb demo and some of the built-in pages have been updated.
 Many internal methods and variables have been renamed, removed, or modified.